 The James Bond franchise embodies the American association of danger with cool, as he swaggers through life wooing ladies and killing villains while driving some of the world’s fastest, sleekest cars.
 These days, people walk fast, talk fast, and drive fast – but while some may argue that speed promotes efficiency, speed also increases danger.
 Bond makes fast driving seem cool, but in reality, speed is deadly, and signs to that effect increase driver, pedestrian, and child safety.

-Motor vehicle accidents cause the most deaths for children ages 3 to 14 according to the National Center for Health Statistics.
+National Center for Health Statistics.
 School administrators, parents, and trafficofficials work tirelessly to increase awareness and education, establish safety patrols, and standardize safety signs and procedures.
-Their efforts significantly decreased fatality rates, butmotor vehicle accidents still account for four deaths and 490 injuries every day among American children under the age of 14.
-Now, drivers need to take responsibility for their actions and slow down to truly save lives.
+Their efforts significantly decreased fatality rates, butmotor vehicle accidents still account for

 The classic Bond car: about sleek and speed.

-As the sign says, keep kids safer by driving slower.
+sign says, keep kids safer

 With the introduction of the car, child fatality rates spurred American safety officials to adopt safety patrol programs.
 As early as 1926, public safety officials published results of their trial safety programs in The Sign Post by Lyle Culvert & Road Equipment.
 In Oregon, the Portland Electric Power Company initiated a program that elected and trained safety officers from each school in proper crossing etiquette.
 Backed by the local police, these safety officers would guide children across the street, eliminate street play, and report automobiles that failed to stop at school stop signs.
 After only three years, the program reported significant decreases in incidences of student injury accidents, despite increased enrollment.
 In 1925, Portland schools reported only 75 accidents for its 48,000 students, compared to its previous 165 accidents with 38,000 students in 1922.
 Other cities such as Philadelphia, Omaha, and Seattle soon implemented similar programs and reported similar findings.